Cleaning & Care Tips

-As with any quality product, proper care will enhance and prolong the usefulness of your sunglasses and protect your investment.
-Your sunglasses are coated on the backside of the lens with an anti-reflective (A/R) coating which is essential in eliminating glare and is one of the three elements that make up our patented design.
+As with any premium product, proper care will enhance and prolong the usefulness of your sunglasses and protect your investment.
+Your sunglasses are coated on the backside of the lens with an anti-reflective (A/R) coating which is essential in eliminating glare and is one of the three critical elements that make up our patented design.
 For optimum performance, rinse your sunglasses daily in warm water.
-Use a mild liquid dish or bath soap to wash each lens surface.
+Use a mild liquid dish soap to wash each lens surface and rinse with lukewarm water.
 Dry using a clean, soft, absorbent cloth.
 Do not use paper-based products to clean your lenses.
 Do not use abrasive cleaners, soaps or detergents that may leave a deposit on the lens.
 Do not use tissues with added lotions, lanolin, silicone or other cleaners; they will leave a film on the lens.

 Certain common household chemicals will react negatively with the frame material and the metal oxides used on the coatings of your lenses.
 Avoid contact with acetone (nail polish remover), caustic solutions (such as glass or other ammonia based cleaners), hair sprays containing methylene (listed on label), chlorine (from swimming pools or unfiltered water) or glue.